samsungsamiio/samsungsami.io/source/sami/api-spec.md

 ## WebSockets

-By using WebSockets, you can set up a connection between SAMI and compatible devices or applications to receive and/or send messages in real time.
+By using WebSockets, you can set up a connection between SAMI and compatible devices or applications to receive and/or send messages in real-time.

-There are two types of WebSockets: read-only and bi-directional ones.
+There are two types of WebSockets: read-only and bi-directional.
 Your application uses a read-only WebSocket to listen to messages sent by the source devices that the application monitors.
-On the other hand, use a bi-directional WebSocket to receive the messages targeted to your applications or devices.
-The bi-directional WebSocket also allows the application or devices to send messages back to SAMI.
+On the other hand, you would use a bi-directional WebSocket to receive messages targeted to your applications or devices.
+The bi-directional WebSocket also allows the applications or devices to send messages back to SAMI.

 See [**WebSocket errors**](#websocket-errors) for a list of error codes that can be returned for WebSockets.